GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Nekroktonai {WiP}.md

 **Mindless**: Animate skeletons do not have capacity for independent thought.
 As such, they cannot participate in articulate thought or coordination.
 They are also unaffected by mind-influencing affects and fear-based effects.

 **Barebone Senses**: The skeleton is devoid of organs to sense, but can sense the vibrations in its bones- essentially giving it a sense of hearing and touch.

+**Tentaculi**: It has eight tentacles which it can use as arms.
+All of them are off hands.
+It cannot gain any benefit from using more hands than a manfolk would (for example being able to use more than two hands on a sword) unless otherwise noted.
+This can allow it to wield up to four two-handed weapons.
+It will typically use at least two for motive power.
+It cannot use more of them as limbs at a time than its [Rflx] bonus (minimum of 1).
+Certain tasks which might require fine manipulation, such as trying to pick a lock, are done with disadvantage.

 -----